EXHIBITION of Nov 29th 2019

 I am particularly drawn to places that are not considered “home”.
 In our hometowns, we are surrounded by people who know us intimately.
 But in Canada’s dispersed metropolises, we are denied those personal connections.

-My work reflects this sense of isolation that one feels when having to adapt to other cultures, locations, or untraditional workplaces.
+My work encapsulates this sense of isolation and loss—the feeling one gets when thrust into new cultures, unfamiliar locations, or non-traditional workplaces.